These FAQs were prepared by the Harvard Immigration and Refugee Clinical Program.

 (6) not have been convicted of a felony, significant misdemeanor, or three or more other misdemeanors and must not pose a threat to national security or public safety.

-DACA does not provide a path to citizenship, but it does provide a right to work authorization and to remain in the United States without being placed in removal proceedings.
+DACA does not provide lawful immigrant status nor a path to citizenship, but it does provide authorization to work and the government’s assurance that the person may remain in the United States without being placed in removal proceedings.
 More information about DACA can be found at: https://www.uscis.gov/humanitarian/consideration-deferred-action-childhood-arrivals-daca.

-The President can attempt to change any immigration policy or action related to the prioritization of removing undocumented or otherwise removable immigrants.
-Additionally, the President can attempt to change the manner in which applications and waivers are processed.
-This includes, among other programs, Deferred Action for Childhood Arrivals (DACA); the designation of certain countries for purposes of Temporary Protected Status (TPS); the parole-in-place program for spouses, children and parents of active or reserve U.S. military personnel; the I-601(A) provisional waiver program for people with unlawful presence; work permits for spouses of H1-B visa holders; and optional practical training (OPT) for international students.
-Each of these programs is potentially subject to change through executive action.
+The President can, without Congressional approval, attempt to change any immigration policy or action related to the way removal actions against undocumented immigrants are prioritized.
+Additionally, the President can change the way applications and waivers are processed.
+Programs that may be affected include Deferred Action for Childhood Arrivals (DACA); the designation of certain countries for purposes of Temporary Protected Status (TPS); the parole-in-place program for spouses, children and parents of active or reserve U.S. military personnel; the I-601(A) provisional waiver program for people with unlawful presence; work permits for spouses of H1-B visa holders; and optional practical training (OPT) for international students.
+Each of these programs is potentially subject to change through some form of executive action.

-What happens now that I have to renew my DACA, if the new Administration revokes DACA in the middle of the process of reapplying?
+What happens if the new Administration revokes DACA while I am in the process of renewing my application?

 I never applied for DACA, but I am eligible.
 Should I apply now?